COMPLEX PAIN RECOVERY

-When Pain Becomes Complex
+When Pain Becomes Complex and Chronic

 For most, the majority of pain conditions are resolved or greatly improved with proper treatment and time.
 When pain persists longer that 6 months this is an indicator that there are complex factors disrupting the healing process.
 Other areas of your life begin to be affected and in time you become a pain patient.
 The constant battle becomes an obsession between a perception of controlling the pain verses a medical solution that will take away the pain.
 The insistence of the obsession is overwhelming and many find themselves struggling with anger, fear, anxiety, depression, isolation, grief, dependency and addiction.

-What is Pain Complex Recovery ?
+What is Complex Pain Recovery ?

 Complex Pain Recovery® is a complement to pain management, creating a new perspective with a recovery mindset that when practiced will shift the focus and change your experience of pain.
 This approach addresses the pain in healthier ways so you can gain freedom from thinking, feeling, and acting like a victim, or being held captive by your pain.
 The goal of Complex Pain Recovery® is to gain a higher level of overall functioning, restore relationships, reduce or eliminate long-term use of opiates, or other habit-forming substances.
 The Complex Pain Recovery® mindset will entail exploring the complexity of psychological, physiological, and biological factors that are obstructing your potential for healing and overall well-being.
 Complex Pain Recovery® utilizies a biopsychosocial model that begins to help you distinguish between the physical pain and the emotional suffering it causes.